-- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows, and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows, and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding

 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in consolidated statement of comprehensive income when the asset is derecognised, modified or impaired.
-The Group's financial assets at amortised cost includes bank balances, loans to members, deposits, trade and other receivables.